evidentlyai/evidently/docs/book/get-started/tutorial.md

 # Getting Started Tutorial

-In this tutorial, you will use Evidently to generate profiles and visual reports on data and target drift.
+In this tutorial, you will use Evidently to evaluate data and target drift.

 We suggest going through this tutorial once to understand the key tool functionality on a toy dataset.
-Once you’ve completed it, you can further explore more advanced features such as customization and setting up real-time monitoring.
+Once you’ve completed it, you can further explore more advanced features such as report customization and real-time monitoring.

 To complete the tutorial, you need basic knowledge of Python and familiarity with notebook environments.
 You should be able to complete it in under 10 minutes.

-You can reproduce the steps in Jupyter notebooks or Colab on your own, or explore the sample notebooks:
+You can reproduce the steps in Jupyter notebooks or Colab or explore the sample notebooks.

+Colab:
 {% embed url="https://colab.research.google.com/drive/1Dd6ZzIgeBYkD_4bqWZ0RAdUpCU0b6Y6H" %}

+Jupyter notebook:
 {% embed url="https://github.com/evidentlyai/evidently/blob/main/examples/sample_notebooks/multiclass_target_and_data_drift_iris.ipynb" %}

 If you prefer a **video** version, here is a **10-min Quick Start** on how to generate Data and Target Drift reports and JSON profiles in the Jupyter notebook.